 Swan Mountain Wilderness Guide School has developed a new course focused on teaching the skills needed to become a houndsman or mountain lion/bear hunting guide using dogs.
-Given the popularity of our programs and presence on the web, we have received hundreds of inquiries from folks who would like to be trained on the specifics of being a Houndsmen/Lion Guide.
-Training to be houndsmen or mountain lion/bear hunting guide using dogs is quite different from our other programs.
-In this course guide candidates will learn all the facets of how to guide for lions or bears using dogs throughout the various parts of the country.
+This offering is quite different from our other programs.
+In this course, guide candidates will learn all the facets of how to guide for lions or bears using dogs throughout the various parts of the country.
 Certain parts of the US and Canada hunt lions and bears differently.
 Swan Mountain Wilderness Guide School will cover the various methods found throughout North America.
 The course has been designed from scratch based on interviewing several houndsmen and lion and bear outfitters throughout the country.

 Big Game Houndsmen Training Curriculum